 While there are many benefits, there are numerous challenges.
 Some potential downsides to remote work include the following:

-• Employee loneliness.
-Employees may struggle with feelings of isolation and a lower sense of belonging when working from home and no reason to see colleagues and teams in person.
+- Employee loneliness.
+Remote work employees may struggle with feelings of isolation and a lower sense of belonging when working from home and no reason to see colleagues and teams in person.
 Employers should utilize virtual coworking platforms and synchronous and asynchronous communication methods that allow employees to communicate casually and share ideas and best practices.

-• Communication troubles.
-Remote workers may have difficulty communicating virtually or less frequently with their teams when they don’t see them in person or work in different time zones.
-Companies should ensure their employees know how to use collaboration tools such as Slack, Zoom, and Microsoft Teams and set standards for communication etiquette.
+- Communication troubles.
+Employees may have difficulty communicating virtually or less frequently with their teams when they don’t see them in person or work in different time zones.
+Companies should ensure their remote workers know how to use collaboration tools such as Slack, Zoom, and Microsoft Teams and set standards for communication etiquette.

-• Technology issues.
-Remote work requires more technology, which may result in employees experiencing more tech issues and troubleshooting, such as slow internet speeds, broken devices, and viruses.
+- Technology issues.
+Working from home requires more technology, which may result in employees experiencing more tech issues and troubleshooting, such as slow internet speeds, broken devices, and viruses.
 Employers should ensure their employees have appropriate technical support, equipment, and resources to do their jobs efficiently and effectively in a remote work environment.

-• Distractions.
-Remote employees may face distractions like family members, roommates, and pets.
+- Distractions.
+Distractions like family members, roommates, and pets may be a challenge when working remotely.
 Employees should set boundaries with their work schedule and ensure a quiet and productive workspace.

 Tools and technologies in remote work